Data Documentation

 Update Cadence

-The database is not a static snapshot.
-All data sources refresh on independent schedules, and the enrichment layer runs continuously against the companies with the highest acquisition fit scores.
+The target map is not a static snapshot.
+Data sources refresh on independent schedules, and the enrichment layer is run against higher-intent companies first.

 OpenStreetMap (Overpass API)